 Some examples of my personal Microsoft Access programs.
 I have used Access since version 1, I even had a DOS version.
 I did some occasional work for a local company (whom I had previously worked for) for many years, but not so much anymore.
 It may not be cool to say, but I like MS-Access and have created many databases/programs with it.
 But it only runs on MS-Window.
 Because I also use the Linux OS, I have converted many of my old Access databases to SQLite/Python, because the databases are portable and can be used used on either OS.

 Just a brief note if you got here by LinkedIn.
 For some reason my profile implies that I'm at a local church even though I list it as a project that I worked on for a very short time using something I barely know.
 I was happy to work on this for a church that my son attended, however I it's really doesn't reflect much of my background.

 I use MySQL because I like it and most Web hosts support it.
 At

 home I have also dabbled with PostgreSQL which I like very much, and

 I have also used/played with Firebird.
 A very cool small SQL

 database that I use a lot is SQLite.

 I've been using/learning linux since before 1995.
-Here is some screenshots of my Linux desktop, provided mostly for new users to give you an example of what Linux looks like.
 Currently I'm mostly using Linux Mint with the Cinnamon desktop.
 As you can see it has a nice GUI interface and is probably similar to what you are already familiar with.
 You may not start out using Virtual Machines...but it's available when/if you want it.
 Linux and most of the applications are free.
 If you don't like the look of Mint there are many, many more distros available.
 If you would like to see other Linux distributions click here.
 For further information on Linux, see the Linux Documentation Project.

 Being that people like to bash MS-Windows AFTER they learn about Linux...these are my thoughts.